Strata Building Envelope Leak Investigation

 What is the Building Envelope?

-Rain Screen System Failures
+Rain Screen Cladding System Failures

 Window and Door Perimeter Leaks

-Balcony and Deck Penetrations
+Balcony and Deck Interface Failures

 Exterior Cladding Deterioration